sivakarthikkola/water-potability-predictor-project/README.md

-# water-potability-predictor-project

-This project predicts whether water is safe to drink based on chemical properties using a machine learning model.
+# This project predicts whether water is safe to drink based on chemical properties using a machine learning model.

 ## Features
 - Trained on water quality dataset